ExSituMarketing/iFrame-Embed/README.md

 To use iFrame-Embed,

-1. simply include embed.js in the html file.
+## Simply include embed.js in the html file.

 Standard script src at end of document using local path or remote host url: